drewrwilson/toolsforactivism/README.md

  * [Where@](https://github.com/the-learning-collective/whereat-macroid) - a mobile app to help protesters communicate with each other in realtime during marches
  * [Stencil Validator](https://drewrwilson.com/stencilvalidator/) ([code](https://github.com/drewrwilson/stencilvalidator)) - a design tool for determining if your artwork is a valid stencil
  * [Day of Action](https://github.com/handsupwalkout/handsupwalkout.github.io) - very rough tool used to coordinate a day of action for high school students. the starting point for a more generalized tool to run a day of action campaign
+ * [Peacekeeper] (http://peacekeeper.org/) - Systems that allow our users to communicate with one another quickly and effectively in low level to high level emergency situations, platforms for like-minded Peacekeepers to collaborate and train together.
+Encourage and motivate Peacekeeper’s and their tribes to be proactive and come to the aid of their fellow men and women in emergency situations.

 ## How do I contribute to this list?